-This International Standard applies the framework developed by ISO to improve alignment among its International Standards for management systems (see Clause A.1).
+This International Standard applies the framework developed by ISO to improve alignment among its International Standards for management systems.

 This International Standard enables an organization to use the process approach, coupled with the PDCA cycle and risk-based thinking, to align or integrate its quality management system with the requirements of other management system standards.